FunnyMonkey/fm-vagrant/README.md

 If the vagrant box fails to boot and hangs at;
     [default] Waiting for VM to boot.
 This can take a few minutes.

-This seems to trigger randomly for me and I am unsure of the cause.
-Lots of vagrant issues point to this halting as a network DHCP issue, but I have verified that this is actually caused by the boot process halting on the GRUB boot selection menu with no timeout.
-This may be an issue with the precise64.box
+This seems to trigger when adjusting puppet files if puppet starts but does not successfully finish due to syntax errors or changing files during runtime it *seems* to cause the VM to hang-up.
+Searching for solutions points to halting at this stage as a network DHCP issue, but I have verified that this is actually caused by the boot process halting on the GRUB boot selection menu with default timeout selection.

 If this happens you will need to get the machine hash stored in .vagrant it will be something like the following